Aharon Feldman: Public positions

-In 1994, Rabbi Feldman spoke publicly against the actions of Baruch Goldstein saying that there could be "no justification", and describing the actions as "way beyond the pale".
+In 1994, Rabbi Feldman spoke publicly against the actions of Baruch Goldstein, saying that there could be "no justification", and describing the actions as "way beyond the pale".
+Furthermore, in 2026, Rabbi Feldman said that he does not know about “man-made opinions”, meaning that the opinions of Goldstein and Meir Kahane were man-made, “I only know about the opinions of Gedolim” Rabbi Feldman related.

 In 2003, in response to a question from Gil Student, Feldman issued a ruling regarding Chabad messianists.
-He drew a distinction between what he terms the "meshichists" (those who believe the late Rabbi Menachem Mendel Schneerson is the messiah) and the "elokists" (those who believe he was a part of God or God "clothed in a body").
+He distinguished what he terms the "meshichists" (those who believe the deceased Rabbi Menachem Mendel Schneerson is the messiah) and the "elokists" (those who believe he was a part of God or God "clothed in a body").
 He ruled that it is forbidden to associate with elokists under any circumstances due to their heresy and that they cannot be counted for a minyan, stating that most Chabad adherents do not fall under that category.
 Regarding the meshichists, he determined that while their beliefs do not make them heretics, it is forbidden to conduct any action which would be seen as lending credence to their messianic beliefs.

 Feldman has penned a lengthy critical review of the Steinsaltz Talmud.
 Among many criticisms, he writes, "Specifically, the work is marred by an extraordinary number of inaccuracies stemming primarily from misreadings of the sources; it fails to explain those difficult passages which the reader would expect it to explain; and it confuses him with notes which are often irrelevant, incomprehensible, and contradictory."
 Feldman says he fears that, "An intelligent student utilizing the Steinsaltz Talmud as his personal instructor might in fact conclude that Talmud in general is not supposed to make sense."
 Furthermore, writes Feldman, the Steinsaltz Talmud gives off the impression that the Talmud is intellectually flabby, inconsistent, and often trivial.

 In 2005, he wrote a critique of Rabbi Natan Slifkin, explaining and defending the 2004 ban issued against Slifkin's books.